-- f.
-If the applicant is subletting, the lessor must have the legal right to sublet.
-Members of a cooperative are "renters" for the purposes of qualifying for the preference.
-In this case, "Rent" would mean the charges under the occupancy agreement. - 2.
-Homeless/Substandard: An applicant will be considered homeless if the household meets the criteria listed below: - a.
-Resides in substandard housing, or lacks a fixed, regular and adequate nighttime residence, or - b.
-Resides either at a public or private shelter, with friends or relatives on a temporary basis, or - c.
-Will lose their primary night-time residence within 60 days of application, or - d.
-Is fleeing a domestic violence, dating violence, stalking, or other life- threatening situation, or - e.
-Contains a Head or Co-Head, ages 18 to 25 years, who is aging out of the Foster Care system. - E. Elderly Preference.
+An applicant will be considered homeless if the household meets the criteria listed below:

+- 1. Resides in substandard housing, or lacks a fixed, regular and adequate nighttime residence, or - 2.
+Resides either at a public or private shelter, with friends or relatives on a temporary basis, or - 3.
+Will lose their primary night-time residence within 60 days of application, or - 4.
+Is fleeing a domestic violence, dating violence, stalking, or other life-threatening situation, or - 5.
+Contains a Head or Co-Head, ages 18 to 25 years, who is aging out of the Foster Care system.

+E. Elderly Preference

 For Phase 5 only, qualified Elderly Families (head or co-head is age 62 or older) shall be given a preference over Near Elderly Families (head or co-head is age 50-61).
-This preference shall be verified by records of birth. - F. Application of Preferences.
+This preference shall be verified by records of birth.

+F. Application of Preferences

 Applicant Households may qualify and apply for all preferences, independently of one another, or they may qualify and apply for more than one if appropriate.
-Priority will be given to Prior Residents (see revised definition) over all Applicant Households not qualifying as Prior Residents as set forth above.
+Priority will be given to prior residents (see revised definition) over all Applicant Households not qualifying as prior residents as set forth above.
 Applicant Households will be placed on the portion of the Waiting List corresponding to any applicable preference in accordance with the date and time of their application and the Family's required bedroom size.
 However, no Applicant Household will be permitted to retain its position on any portion of the Waiting List if it rejects an appropriate unit, unless such rejection was for Substantial Cause, in which event such rejection will not affect the Applicant Household's position on the Waiting List.
-Notwithstanding the foregoing, if an Applicant Household has previously rejected two offers of a suitable vacant unit for Substantial Cause, upon the third rejection, even if such rejection is for Substantial Cause, the household will be moved to the bottom of all applicable portions of the Waiting List, and, if the household was entitled to a Prior Resident preference, the household shall no longer be entitled to such preference. - G. Order of Selection.
-The AMHA has established the following local admissions preferences for general occupancy (family) developments:
+Notwithstanding the foregoing, if an Applicant Household has previously rejected two offers of a suitable vacant unit for Substantial Cause, upon the third rejection, even if such rejection is for Substantial Cause, the household will be moved to the bottom of all applicable portions of the Waiting List, and, if the household was entitled to a prior resident preference, the household shall no longer be entitled to such preference.

+G. Order of Selection